tvatter/dot-files/README.md

 My various dot files to avoid wasting time on install.

+## Pre-install

+On a server (e.g., an amazon instance), this step can be skipped.

 * Install the latest graphic drivers using either (e.g., on a computer with intel graphics)

 ```